AhilJ/AngularQuiz/README.md

 #Installation
 You need to have installed Node.js
-1.Open a terminal (CMD in windows) cd /server and run npm install
+* Open a terminal (CMD in windows) cd /server and run npm install
-2. node server.js
+* node server.js
-3. open  a browser at http://localhost:3000
+* open  a browser at http://localhost:3000
-4. If you have any problem don't hesitate to contact me :)
+* If you have any problem don't hesitate to contact me :)
 <h3>This was just a simple funny task is not intended for production puprose</h3>